Zeolite

 What is adsorption and what does zeolite have to do with it?

-Adsorption is a physical process in which substances get stuck to the surface of another substance and accumulate on it.
+Adsorption is a physical process in which substances stick to the surface of another substance and accumulate on it.

-Due to its microporously structured surface and its ability to exchange ions, zeolite offers great potential for the adhesion of other substances.
-This allows it to act like a sponge and to bind pollutants.
+Due to its microporous surface and its ability to exchange ions, zeolite has a lot of potential for the adhesion of other substances.
+As a result, it can act like a sponge and, in particular, bind pollutants.

 In use for a long time

 Already in ancient times, natural zeolite was used for detoxification in the form of clinoptilolite.
-After the Chernobyl reactor disaster, the building was encased in a cement belt containing tonnes of zeolite.
-The pulverized mineral was also used to decontaminate people and the environment.
+After the Chernobyl reactor disaster, the building was encased in a cement belt, which was mixed with tons of zeolite.
+The powdered mineral was also used to decontaminate people and the environment.

-If zeolite is used for medical purposes, it is used as clinoptilolite - a natural, microporous tuff rock.
+When zeolite is used medicinally, it is used as clinoptilolite - a natural, microporous tuff rock.
 The natural zeolite has a crystal lattice structure with many cavities.
 The latter contain cations such as calcium, sodium, magnesium and potassium.

-Due to its structure, zeolite can adsorb substances on the one hand and cause ion exchange on the other: Adsorption causes foreign matter to adhere to the surface of the rock.
-A similar process can also take place during ion exchange: Here the cations of the mineral can be released and exchanged by pollutant ions in the body.
+Due to its structure, zeolite can adsorb substances on the one hand and achieve ion exchange on the other: Adsorption causes foreign substances to adhere to the surface of the rock.
+Something similar can also take place in the course of ion exchange: In this process, the cations of the mineral can be released and replaced by pollutant ions in the body.

-Like a sponge, the mineral is able to bind harmful substances in the digestive tract and lead them naturally out of the organism.
-Due to this special composition, zeolite can act as a natural bioregulator in the body and can be used to prevent and alleviate health problems caused by harmful substances.
+Like a sponge, the mineral is able to bind harmful substances in the digestive tract and remove them from the organism in a natural way.
+Due to this special nature, zeolite can make an important contribution to health.
 Zeolite itself is indigestible and is excreted through the intestines.

 - Aluminium